mhk76/RestApiTransactions/readme.md

 public string GetClient(long id, [FromBody] Client client) { ... }
 ```

-**RestApiRead** blocks requests using **RestApiWrite** and transactions with the specified keywords.
+**RestApiRead** blocks during it's execution requests using **RestApiWrite** and header transactions with the specified
+keywords.

 **RestApiWrite** blocks all request using the specified keywords.

 Attributes block other request only while they are executing.
 When the request finishes, the keywords are freed.

+### Header transactions

-In order to block several requests, you need to you transaction headers.
-These are:
+Header transactions block keywords between several requests, until the transaction ends.

+Request headers:
 - **RestApiTransaction-Start**, which starts a transaction.
 Value is comma-separated list of keywords to block.
-The response will contain header **RestApiTransaction-Id** which is required to execute other requests with specified
+The response will contain header **RestApiTransaction-Id** which is required to execute other requests during the
-- keywords during the transaction.
+transaction that use the same keywords.
 - **RestApiTransaction-Id** informs to which transaction this request belongs.
 - **RestApiTransaction-End** ends the current transaction.